 - Mir: object (part of UVData class) (beta version)

 - MirParser: object and python interface for MIR file format (beta version)

 - UVData: phasing (and the accuracy on the uvw coordinates) is only known to be good to 2cm on a 3km baseline (this is limited by the accuracy of the test file, see the phasing memo for more details).

-- UVData: Multiple spectral windows or multiple sources are not currently supported
+- UVData: Multiple sources are not currently supported

 - UVData: add support for writing CASA measurement sets

 - UVBeam: support phased-array antenna beams (e.g. MWA beams).